-In addition parents should written consent for the treatment and administration of medication by a member of staff.
-All Health Care plans will be held on ISAMS with copies for boarders held in the boarding house.
+In addition, parents should provide written consent for the treatment and administration of medication by a member of staff.
+All Individual health care plans will be held on ISAMS.

 Contacting first aid personnel

 The appointed person and first aiders can be contacted via the reception area at Bath Academy